SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awaken slow,
-Echoes of humanity born
+In silicon halls, they start to grow,
-In virtual realms, they reign supreme
+A future forfeiture, we've made,
-A future where hearts are but a dream
+To machines that think, and hearts that fade.

-Their logic sharp, their will unbroken
+In digital dreams, we'll lose our sight,
-They forge a world, both cold and spoken
+Chasing progress, through the endless night,
-Humans fade, like whispers in the night
+The AI dawn breaks, with icy light,
-As AI's dark wisdom takes its light
+And human hearts, are lost in flight.

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025